 This research project explores an approach to isolate the ESP, which allows a proteomic analysis of its components.
 The strategy developed will also enable an unbiased proteomic analysis of the ESP from mutants with abnormal surface morphology.
 This will offer insight into the genetic basis of surface coat synthesis and modification.
 Among these, analysis of srf-3 mutants is currently underway.

-Graduated with Baccalaureate Degree: Spring 2010
+Earned Baccalaureate Degree: Spring 2010

 Doctoral Program Update: Enrolled in Biology Ph.D.
 Program, Columbia University